levburkara/allanlab/_pages/join.md

 ### Graduate Students and Post-Docs

-We welcome applicants who have a <strong>strong background</strong> in:
+We welcome applicants who have a **strong background** in:

-	- Mechanical engineering (design, solid mechanics, manufacturing)
+* Mechanical engineering (design, solid mechanics, manufacturing)
-	- Numerical methods
+* Numerical methods
-	- Linear algebra and vector calculus
+* Linear algebra and vector calculus
-	- C/C++ or a similar scientific programming language
+* C/C++ or a similar scientific programming language
-	- Python and/or Matlab
+* Python and/or Matlab

-Experience in some or all of the following fields is <strong>highly</strong> desirable:
+Experience in some or all of the following fields is **highly** desirable:

 - Machine learning
 - Optimization
+- Finite element analysis
 - Physics simulations
 - Computer graphics
 - Geometric 3D modeling
 - Computer vision

-Candidates must be <strong>demonstrably proficient</strong> in oral and written communication (prior publications, presentations etc.).
+Candidates must be **demonstrably proficient** in oral and written communication (prior publications, presentations etc.).

 If you are interested in joining, please contact Prof. Kara.
 Your application has a much better chance of being reviewed if your CV reflects the above qualifications.
 Applicants with prior research experience in the above or related fields are  strongly encouraged to apply.